Corbyn's offer on Brexit was 'promising', Tusk tells May

 ... or join as a group

-The EU has shown willingness to remain in the customs union by tweaking the political declaration on the future relationship between the EU and the UK attached to the withdrawal agreement.
+The EU has shown willingness to keep the UK in the customs union by tweaking the political declaration on the future relationship between the EU and the UK attached to the withdrawal agreement.

 Earlier on Thursday, European Commission president Jean-Claude Juncker told May that the EU was open to "add wording" to the declaration "in order to be more ambitious" in designing the future relationship.